This guide has recently been updated.

 Get the guide in your language

 Lübeck, a UNESCO World Heritage site since 1987, was one of the great mercantile cities in the Middle Ages.
 Nowadays it offers what guests search for: a town small enough to be diverting, history to learn and a seaside for relaxing hours.
-The first impression is of soothing harmony.
-The width of the streets, the height of the roofs, and the length of time it takes to stroll across the market place have the right pro-portion.
 Since the 13th century the “city of seven spires” has been depicted with the same skyline of green-clad belfries rising above the red-tiled roofs.

 |Currency||1 Euro=100 cents|